Umm Salal: Etymology

 "Umm" is Arabic for "mother", while salal refers to large rocks or stones.
 Hence, the name translates literally to "mother of rocks".
-The city was named for the numerous rock formations found in the area.
+The municipality was named for the numerous rock formations found in the area, in a similar fashion to Umm Salal Mohammed and Umm Salal Ali.

 History

 Umm Salal was established as a municipality in 1972.
 On 29 November 1974, Mohammad bin Jaber Al Thani, a former minister of the Municipality and Urban Planning, became the municipality's first director.
 As of 2017, Rashid Ahmed Al-Kaabi is the director of Umm Salal Municipality.

 Geography

 Umm Salal shares land borders with Doha to the southeast, Al Rayyan to the south, Al-Shahaniya to the west, Al Khor to the north, and Al Daayen to the east.
 It does not have a coastline.
 Occupying roughly 2.7% of Qatar's territory, the municipality is relatively small in size.
 Its landscape consists of many open spaces and rock formations.